 Franschhoek, Stellenbosch and Paarl offer a wide variety of restaurants, ranging from haute cuisine to wine estate chic and hassle-free pizzerias under the trees.
+Be sure to visit Noop Restaurant and the Wilderer Restaurants, with its craft gin and grappa distillery.
 Artisan cheese makers, hand-crafted wines and locally produced olives are all accessible within a short drive from The Light House Boutique Suites.

 Being at the foot of a mountain presents the opportunity to partake in outdoor activities such as hiking, mountain biking, trail running and rock climbing.

 Val de Vie estate has an active polo club that hosts regular events.

 It’s authenticity.
 The people here are truly South African.
 There is a cornucopia of different cultures and languages here which make it feel authentic and genuinely South African.